 Von Willebrand disease in dogs is often confused with platelet disorders.
 In order to be certain of the diagnosis, your vet will order laboratory tests.

 If your dog has canine Von Willebrand’s Disease, the treatment is transfusions with whole blood or blood plasma.

 Unfortunately, if your Weimaraner has von Willebrand Disease, she is not a good candidate for hunting.
-Bleeding from even small wounds can be excessive and dangerous for your dog.
+Bleeding from even small wounds is excessive and dangerous for your dog.